 As one of the two major events that Microsoft holds every year, Microsoft Build is the developer conference in which the company announces the last updates on its tools and services.
 Although it is usually an in-person event, due to the COVID-19 worldwide crisis, Microsoft decided that this year it would consist of 48 hours of online sessions available to anyone to register.

 Immediately some questions started to arise: Because speakers cannot travel, Microsoft needed to record them but, how could they ensure the quality of image and audio?
 Where are the speakers going to be recorded, at their home?
 How will the speaker surroundings look like when published, and what feeling will they project into the attendees?

 These and many other related questions are usually solved by recording in a professional studio or stage like a television set, with a professional camera assistant and lightning, which was not possible in the pandemic context.
-Fortunately, we found a solution!
+Fortunately, we found a solution we call: Virtual Stage.

 An application that leverages the power of Azure Kinect and AI’s latest breakthroughs to record the speakers at their homes like they were in a professional recording studio talking behind a green screen.
 The recordings are later sent to post-production where virtual stages, animations, and compositions can easily be performed: Imagination rules!